spirosmaggioros/ClusterXX/README.md

 ClusterXX is a C++ library that includes **clustering, manifold and decomposition** algorithms as well as the required data structures for them to be fast.
 Everything is implemented from scratch with armadillo being the only external library.
 The API follows **sklearn's** API so that you don't have to read all of our documentation.

 > [!Note]
-> This library is semi-educational, meaning that, though i implemented any data structures needed to make the algorithms faster, they are not as fast as sklearn's(and i don't know if i will ever make them as fast).
+> This library is semi-educational, meaning that, though i implemented any data structures needed to make the algorithms faster, they are not as fast as sklearn's, and i don't know if i'll ever make them as fast.

 ## Example:
 ```cpp